probablykory/valheim-mods/MoreCrossbows/Package/README.md

 ![Showcase](https://raw.githubusercontent.com/probablykory/valheim-mods/main/MoreCrossbows/showcase.jpg)

 Progression-appropriate crossbow options for every 'age'.
-New bolts to provide elemmental damage.
+New bolts to provide elemental damage.
 New recipes for crafting the existing bolts from Workbench or Forge.